on this page

 Reporting the employment income you and your partner get is important.
-You need to report for the whole reporting period, including the first and last days.
-Report the gross employment income your employer paid you during your reporting period as shown on your payslip.
+You need to tell us what you and your partner have been paid during the whole reporting period.
+This includes the first and last days.

 We need to know all of the following:

-- this includes your standard pay as well as other gross pay rates like overtime or penalty hours
+- this includes your standard pay and other gross pay rates like overtime or penalty hours

 If you get leave payments, you must tell us what kind of leave you get.
 Paid Parental Leave and Dad and Partner Pay are different to regular leave payments.